-Returns all session parameters, in order to support resuming.
-The client should call this, and keep the returned session, if he wants to resume that current version later by calling gnutls\session\set\data().
+Returns all session parameters needed to be stored to support resumption.
+The client should call this, and store the returned session data.
+A session may be resumed later by calling gnutls\session\set\data().
 This function must be called after a successful handshake.
-The returned datum must be freed with gnutls\free().
+The returned data are allocated and must be released using gnutls\free().